6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 Eileen Fisher has long been a leader in the ethical and sustainable fashion world.

-From traceable supply chains and local manufacturing to using natural dyes and a repair and recycling program, they are what every fashion brand should aspire to.
+From traceable supply chains and local manufacturing to using natural dyes and a repair and recycling program, these are what every fashion brand should aspire to.

 The Clifton 4 is a sustainable knit sneaker with a sporty, speckled sole made from recycled polyester re-purposed from plastic bottles with a recycled rubber outsole.